textileio/powergate/cli-docs/pow/pow_wallet_verify.md

 ## pow wallet verify

-Verifies the signature of a message signed with a storage profile wallet address.
+Verifies the signature of a message signed with a user wallet address.

 ### Synopsis

-Verifies the signature of a message signed with a storage profile wallet address.
+Verifies the signature of a message signed with a user wallet address.

 ```
 pow wallet verify [addr] [hex-encoded-message] [hex-encoded-signature] [flags]